DoubbleDK/flutter_swiper/README.md

 ### Trigger swipe up and swipe down through controller

-You can now trigger swipe up and swipe down with our `AppinioSwiperController` regardless of the chosen `AppinioSwipeDirection` (which is still used when `swipe` is called through the controller).
+You can now trigger swipe up and swipe down with our `SwipeDeckController` regardless of the chosen `SwipeDirection` (which is still used when `swipe` is called through the controller).
 Just like the swipeLeft and swipeRight call, you can call `swipeUp` or `swipeDown` through the controller anywhere you want.

 ### Restrict horizontal or vertical swipe